StefanGrad/Gwent-SE/README.md

 * Cards have a strength value and a range value
 * The players alternate their turns
 * Cards can ONLY be laid in their respective range (row)
-* There exist 3 weather Cards:
+* There exist 3 weather Cards and a Hobbit:
     - Sunshine sets all Cards on their regular strength value
     - Frost sets ALL melee Cards to 0 strength
     - Fog sets ALL ranged Cards to 0 strength
+    - The Hobbit brings Sunshine to all Cards
  * Only a single weather Card is active at a time
  * The current player can pass any time
  * The round ends when both players pass